Contributors

 Alice Baburek

 Alice Baburek is an avid reader, determined writer and animal lover.
 She lives with her female partner and four canine companions.
-Retired and enjoying it, she challenges herself to become an unforgettable emerging voice.
+Retired, she challenges herself to become an unforgettable emerging voice.

 Alissa Miller